-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COM-PONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSI-BLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(2) From the top of the glove box module, straighten the two mounting tabs that secure the striker to the module (Fig. 14).
+- (1) Remove the glove box module from the instrument panel.
+See Glove Box Module in this group for the procedures. - (2) From the top of the glove box module, straighten the two mounting tabs that secure the glove box latch striker to the glove box module (Fig. 15).

-Fig. 14 Glove Box Latch Striker Remove/Install
+Fig. 15 Glove Box Latch Striker Remove/Install

-(3) Pull the latch striker out from the upper glove box opening.

-(4) To install the latch striker, insert the mounting tabs through the slots in the upper glove box opening and bend the tabs over from the top of the glove box module.
+- (3) Remove the latch striker through the upper glove box opening of the glove box module. - (4) To install the latch striker, insert the mounting tabs through the slots in the upper glove box opening of the glove box module, and bend the tabs over from the top of the glove box module.